-Nestled between Malpais Wilderness Area, Cerro Gordo Wilderness Study Area, the Owens Lake Bed and Death Valley National Park is Conglomerate Mesa; poised and formidable.
+Nestled between Malpais Wilderness Area, Cerro Gordo Wilderness Study Area, the Owens Lake Bed, and Death Valley National Park is Conglomerate Mesa; poised and formidable.
 These 22,500 acres of roadless BLM terrain are unconfined, rugged, and brimming with rich desert life and cultural history.
-Yet, despite the many values of this land, Conglomerate Mesa is at the threat of a large scale open pit cyanide gold mine.
+Yet, despite the many values of this land, Conglomerate Mesa is under the threat of a large-scale open pit cyanide gold mine.

 In the face of this threat, Friends of the Inyo and our partners are seeking permanent protection of this beloved desert gem.
 Without it, we will continue to fight perennial battles with mining companies who want to destroy this land.

-K2 Gold wants to mine the entire mountain.
+K2 Gold wants to destroy Conglomerate Mesa.
 Together, we will stop them.

 - The history of human presence at Conglomerate Mesa runs deep.
 This land was home to populations long before European settlements.
 To this day, The Paiute and Shoshone tribes of the Owen’s Valley/Payahuunadu visit Conglomerate Mesa.
 The land has become an important site for annual pinyon nut harvest.

 - Historic-era mining features can also be found at Conglomerate Mesa.
 Charcoal pits found on the Mesa are particularly associated with early charcoal production for Cerro Gordo and smelters in the Owens Valley.
 Also, an old trade route called the Historic Keeler-Death Valley trail traverses the north end of the mesa and dates back to the late 1800s.